-Functional and cross-functional teams- both of these organization styles have their benefits and drawbacks, but there is a better way.
+Functional and cross-functional teams- both of these organization styles have their benefits and drawbacks.
 Lets explore some of the attributes of these organizations and see what we can take from each style.
-The goal is to create something more suited to a fast growing product and engineering organization that already has a solid technical foundation to build upon.
+The goal is to create something well suited to a fast growing product and engineering organization that already has a solid technical foundation to build upon.

 In this kind of organization, teams form around the function performed by the members of that team.
 A typical product development company who organizes themselves this way might have a front end team, a back end team, an infrastructure team, a product management team, and a design team.
 This system works well for keeping the best practices of each function aligned, but it doesn’t work for keeping different functions aligned.

 In this kind of organization, teams form around business goals.
 As an example, a ride-share company might have a driver team, a maps team, a payments team, a growth team, and a compliance team.
 Each of these teams would have members who perform the various functions required.
 The maps team might have front end engineers, designers, product managers, QA engineers, and data scientists.
 This system works well for iterating on business goals, but can leave a product feeling disjointed and stitched together.

-By combining the two systems above we can create a system with all the benefits and none of the drawbacks.
-There are two kinds of teams in this system: function teams, and project teams.
+By combining the systems above we can create a system with all the benefits and fewer drawbacks.
+There are two kinds of teams in this system: functional groups, and project teams.
 An organization like this would have teams that focus on specific functions (back-end engineering, design, mobile, QA, etc.), but those groups wouldn’t tackle the work independently.
 These teams guide the process, quality, and usability of their chosen function.